Skip to main content

 The Meaning of Word Dharma in Bhagwat gita

 The Bhagavad Gita is one of the most highly respected books of the Hindus.
 It has been translated into almost every language in the world.
 It contains 700 shlokas.
 This text is part of the Mahabharata’s Bhishma Parva, which describes the first day of the battle when Bhishma was the commander-in-chief of the Kauravas.
 This separate book of 700 shlokas is a conversation between Arjuna and Bhagwan Krishna.
 It is in a question-and-answer format.
 Most of the questions were asked by Arjuna, but sometimes Krishna, in turn, asks questions in between and answers them.
-Here is the list of all the questions in the Bhagavad Gita.
-The chapter number and shloka number of each shloka are given.
-Based on your interest, you can look for the meaning and interpretation of these questions.

 The Bhagavad Gita is a treasure trove of wisdom, and at its heart lies the word “Dharma” (धर्म)—a concept that’s anything but simple.
 Various gurus and commentators, guided by their shraddha (faith), intellectual leanings, and capabilities, offer different interpretations of this word.
 Some stretch its meaning far beyond the dialogue between two brothers and great friends.
 Others remove it from the context of Kurukshetra—a battlefield on the brink of a massive disaster just hours after this conversation.
 Sitting in a gurukul or an air-conditioned room, far from the chaos, and trying to analyze a situation at the onset of war is no easy task.